banklab/banklab.github.io/index.md

 ---

-**18-19.01.2024:** The lab is actively participating at the [Biology 24](https://biology24.ch/) conference in Zurich: Russ is giving a talk, and Julio and Loraine are presenting a poster
+**18-19.01.2024:** The lab is actively participating at the [Biology 24](https://biology24.ch/) conference in Zurich, Switzerland: Russ is giving a talk, and Julio and Loraine are presenting a poster

 ---